 EMP Strategy 3: Maximize Energy Efficiency and Conservation and Reduce Peak Demand

-This strategy focuses on strengthening New Jersey's overall energy efficiency and peak demand reduction, which involves clear energy reduction goal setting, consistency, and accountability.
+This strategy focuses on strengthening New Jersey's overall EE and peak demand reduction, which involves clear energy reduction goal setting, consistency, and accountability.
 Energy reductions will be achieved through improvements in building thermal envelopes, appliance efficiency, energy benchmarking, equipment controls, strategic energy management, and attention to peak demand reduction.
-To prevent the amplification of energy burden disparities, access to increased efficiency for all residents will be ensured and the OCEE will continue to play a key role.
+To prevent the amplification of energy burden disparities, access to increased efficiency for all residents will be ensured, and the OCEE will continue to play a key role.
 In addition, the strategy aims to strengthen building and energy codes and appliance standards.

 Energy Efficiency Programs